Members of the University Council and faculty councils are selected by way of elections in which staff and students can stand as party candidates.

 Christelijke Studentenfractie Leiden (CSL)

-The Christelijke Studentenfractie Leiden, or ‘Leiden Christian Students Group’, has held seats on the University Council and faculty councils for many years.
+CSL has held seats on the University Council and the faculty councils for Law, Humanities, Social Sciences and Science for many years.
+Every student is important to CSL and it is our priority to ensure that all students have easy access to education (whether you have a disability, suffer from stress, are doing a double degree, or are undertaking student board duties).
 CSL is committed to representing the entire university community and aims to find the best possible solutions for all.
-Students are entitled to appropriate education and a sustainable university.
+Students have the right to appropriate, personal education and a sustainable university

-CSL believes that students must always be given the opportunity to develop themselves both within and outside their studies.
+CSL believes that students must always be given the opportunity to develop themselves, both within and outside their studies.
 Your time as a student is an excellent period for personal development.
-CSL thinks in terms of solutions and, in doing so, always aims for the best results from an ethical Christian perspective.
-This is evident both in its opinions and in its way of doing business.
+This is evident both in our views and our way of doing business.
 Critical and constructive.

 Lijst Vooruitstrevende Studenten (LVS)